ethereumclassic/ethereumclassic.github.io/content/blog/2023-05-16-comparison-of-ethereum-classic-and-ethereum-monetary-policies/index.md

 ETH does not have a capped supply, but has a two way system with an issuance schedule and a coin burning mechanism.
 These two combined sometimes produce a net issuance of coins and sometimes a net redemption of coins.
 It all depends on the amounts of staked ETH by validators and the levels of transaction fees.

-However, whether Ethereum has a capped supply or not , or if they burn coins or not, is inconsequential in a centralized network with a manually managed monetary policy because they may change the rules at any time.
+However, whether Ethereum has a capped supply or not, or if they burn coins or not, is inconsequential in a centralized network with a manually managed monetary policy because they may change the rules at any time.

 ## Block Time